gsarti/divemt/README.md

 ## The DivEMT Dataset

-The processed DivEMT dataset is accessible as a [🤗 Dataset](https://huggingface.co/datasets/GroNLP/divemt) via the GroNLP organization, or alternatively as a two TSV files (one with sentences and one with scores and metrics) in the [data](data/) folder.
+The processed DivEMT dataset is accessible as a [🤗 Dataset](https://huggingface.co/datasets/GroNLP/divemt) via the GroNLP organization, or alternatively as a two TSV files (one for the main task and one for the warmup) in the [data](data/) folder.
 The raw `.per` files produced by PET are also released in the folder [data/raw](data/raw) to foster more fine-grained exploration of the translation process.
+Questionnaires questions and responses can be found in the [data/questionnaires](data/questionnaires) folder.

 ### Reproducing the Preprocessing